spacetelescope/jwst/docs/jwst/references_general/references_general.rst

 All steps in the pipeline assume the data are in the DMS (science) orientation, not the native readout orientation.
 The pipeline does NOT check or correct for the orientation of the reference data.
 It assumes that all files ingested into CRDS have been put into the science orientation.
 All header keywords documenting the observing mode (Table 2) should likewise be transformed into the DMS orientation.
 For square data array dimensions it's not possible to infer the actual orientation directly so reference file authors must manage orientation carefully.

-    Correct values for FASTAXIS and SLOWAXIS for each detector are:
+Table 2.
+Correct values for FASTAXIS and SLOWAXIS for each detector.

 =========== ======== ========
 DETECTOR    FASTAXIS SLOWAXIS